 An ESR Premium Event brought to you by ESOR.”

-- to learn the basic principles of machine and deep learning
+- to learn the basics of tumour characteristics

-- to forecast the professional impact of AI in radiology
+- to know the most common applications of AI in oncologic imaging

 Smart scanning and image interpretation